cloudmesh-community/hid-sp18-602/project-report/report.md

 ### Frontend Microservices

 The front end of the application plays a key role as the load balancer service for the entire application.
 It is basically a dynamic web-page, which allows the user to enter the location, for example, San Francisco, CA and business like food, dinner.
 Based on these inputs, photos are fetched.
 The technologies used for the web-page along is python, html, javascript, and CSS.
 The below paragraph explains briefly about each of these technologies and how they have been used in te frontend of this application.

 -  **Python** Python web-development framework Flask is used to make the server calls to storage.py.
 Flask package is a micro framework it can be implemented on top of any backend service with no restrictions like particular tools, libraries, or extensions are required.
 Moreover, Flask supports RESTful requests for dispatching GET, POST.
 Hence it is very useful in our project to easily make use of API to communicate and receive from the backend.

 -  **Javascript** JavaScript is a core-technology mainly used to build dynamic web-pages.
 There are different frameworks such as vue.js, AngularJS, ReactJS, to design creative and interactive web pages.
 In this frontend javascript is extended via a material design file in storage.googleapis.com.
 This really reduces the time, effort and gives a world-class view for the webpage.

 -  **HTML** HTML Hypertext Markup Language is useful to add content to the webpage.
 To make the web pages dynamic and add style to the page,Javascript, CSS is used.
 The HTML is the base of the webpage no matter any web-technologies out there, they must be added on top of HTML base page.

--   **CSS**

-    Cascading Style Sheets (CSS) is used for styling the HTML webpage, with respect to display and it is added either internal with
-    \<style\>\</style\> tags or external using CSS file.
+-  **CSS** Cascading Style Sheets (CSS) is used for styling the HTML webpage, with respect to display and it is added either internal with `<style><style>` tags or external using CSS file.
 The CSS for this project is taken from google style package, google apis for fonts, material icons and for other design can be selectively picked from material designs stored at google storage.

 In this frontend, the main.py is developed using python flask and it uses Kafka producer and consumer to communicate with the backend service.
 As the frontend service is deployed as a load-balancer service an external IP is provided which enables the user to access outside of the cluster through a web-browser.

 ### Kafka Message Broker

 The kafka message broker is used to communicate between frontend and backend microservices through producer and consumer concept.
 The kafka-python package is used to build producer and consumer.
 The docker-compose file for kafka and zookeeper can be deployed on kubernetes.

 ### Backend Microservice